Choosing between Apollo and Hunter.io for your B2B prospecting often comes down to these five questions:

 In short, here's what we recommend:

 Apollo is the all-in-one sales platform for teams that want prospecting data, multichannel outreach, and deal management in a single tool.
 With a database of 270M+ contacts and 70M companies, built-in sequences across email, phone, and LinkedIn, a parallel dialer, and conversation intelligence, Apollo collapses what used to be a five-tool stack into one subscription.
 Its free plan makes it accessible to individuals and startups, and its AI features handle everything from email personalization to post-call CRM updates.
-The tradeoff: credit system complexity, international data gaps, and a CRM layer that doesn't match dedicated platforms like Salesforce for complex enterprise workflows.
+The tradeoff: credit system complexity, international data gaps, and a CRM layer that does not match dedicated platforms like Salesforce for complex enterprise workflows.

 Hunter.io is the email specialist for teams whose outreach lives and dies in the inbox.
 Built on a database of 150 million professional email addresses sourced exclusively from the public web, Hunter provides transparent data sourcing (every contact comes with a clickable source URL), strong email verification with less than 1% bounce rates, and a clean cold email sequencing tool.
 For SEO teams building backlinks, agencies running email campaigns, and founders doing their own prospecting, Hunter does one thing and does it well.
 The tradeoff: no phone number data, no multichannel sequences, and a smaller database that covers only publicly indexed contacts.